letsar/flutter_slidable/README.md

 If you want to use the `dismiss` method without allowing your user to slide to dismiss, you can set the `dragDismissible` parameter of the `SlidableDismissal` constructor to `false`.

+## Sponsoring

+I'm working on my packages on my free-time, but I don't have as much time as I would.
+If this package or any other package I created is helping you, please consider to sponsor me.
+By doing so, I will prioritize your issues or your pull-requests before the others.

 ## Changelog

 Please see the [Changelog](https://github.com/letsar/flutter_slidable/blob/master/CHANGELOG.md) page to know what's recently changed.